 You may reserve a name for 120 days by filing an Application to Reserve a Business Entity Name with the North Carolina Secretary of State.
-The application must be filed by mail.
+The application may be filed online or by mail.
 The filing fee is $30.

 Your corporation is legally created by filing Articles of Incorporation with the North Carolina Secretary of State.
-The articles must include the corporate name and address; the name and address of agent for service of process; the number of shares the corporation is authorized to issue; the name and address of each incorporator; and the effective date of the articles.
+The articles must include the corporate name and address; the name and address of agent for service of process; the number of shares the corporation is authorized to issue; the address of the principal office, if any; the name and address of each incorporator; and the effective date of the articles.

-The articles must be filed by mail.
+The articles may be filed online or by mail.
 The filing fee is $125.